Skip to main content

 Method Parameters

-The identifier can be anything from an email or phone number to a unique UUID.
+The identifier can be an email or phone number, a third-party user ID (for Farcaster, Telegram, Discord, or X), or a custom ID relevant to your application.
 Choose an identifier that works best for your application architecture.

 Securing the User Share